BenEdridge/mutual-tls/README.md

 ## Importing and using Certificates

-The generator script will create 3 certificates:
+The generator script will create certificates and private keys in the `keys` directory.

+- Certificates:
-1. CA.crt
+  - CA.crt
-2. SERVER.crt
-3. CLIENT.crt
+  - CLIENT.crt
+  - SERVER.crt

+- Private Keys:
+  - CA_key.pem
+  - CLIENT_key.pem
+  - SERVER_key.pem

-These certificates need to be imported and loaded into the browser or operating system connecting your the server as below.
+These certificates and keys need to be imported and loaded into the browser or operating system connecting your the server as below.

 ### OSX